Chocolate Mousse Frosting – Dark, Decadent, and Creamy

 Melt chocolate and pour it over chopped butter until the butter melts.
 Then, add the buttery chocolate to the eggs.

 Finally, gently fold the whipped cream into the mousse.

 Chocolate Mousse Frosting

 - 1 1/2 cups heavy whipping cream cold

 - 4 large eggs room temperature

 - 12 ounces dark chocolate melted in a double boiler or in 20 second microwave bursts

 - 1/4 cup unsalted butter chopped into small pieces

-Whip the eggs and sugar until very fluffy and thick - this takes about 10 minutes on high speed in a stand mixer.
+- Whisk the eggs and sugar until very fluffy and thick - about 10 minutes on high speed in a stand mixer.

-Add the chocolate/butter mixture a little bit at a time into the egg/sugar mixture, stirring well to fully incorporate the chocolate I do not suggest using an electric mixer for this as it is very easy to overmix using that method.
+- Add the chocolate/butter mixture a little bit at a time into the egg/sugar mixture, stirring well to fully incorporate the chocolate.
+I do not suggest using an electric mixer as it is very easy to overmix using that method.